olcf/tapia2024-intro-gpu-programming/README.md

 First things first...

-### Get Access to Spock and Log in
+### Get Access to Frontier and Log in

-You'll need to get access to [OLCF's Spock compute system](https://docs.olcf.ornl.gov/systems/spock_quick_start_guide.html).
+You'll need to get access to [OLCF's Frontier compute system](https://docs.olcf.ornl.gov/systems/frontier_user_guide.html).
 To do so, please follow the instructions given by the on-site OLCF staff.

 ### Clone the Repository

-When you log in to Spock, you'll be dropped into your "home" directory (`/ccs/home/<username>` - where `username` will be the `csepXXX` found on the front of your yellow RSA token envelope).
+When you log in to Frontier, you'll be dropped into your "home" directory (`/ccs/home/<username>` - where `username` will be the `csepXXX` found on the front of your yellow RSA token envelope).
 From there, clone the repository using the following command:

 ```bash
 $ git clone https://github.com/olcf/tapia2022-intro-gpu-programming.git